Today’s I want to do a detailed book review of “Organic Networker®” by Mr. Kosta Gara.

 # 9 And, in the beginning of your career, respect the fact that you might not do very well, but if you will draw a line in the sand and dare anyone or anything to try to stop you, you will improve and grow.

 Whenever you start a new career, you must go through a learning curve.
 This can last anywhere from six months to a few years.
 Each profession requires a certain set of skills that take time to develop.
+Have patience.
+Put in the work.
+Things do get easier.
+Work on your skills and get a little bit better every single day.

 # 10 In the early years of growing your business, you may feel like you’re not producing results.
 Don’t give up; the root system is developing!
 Eventually you will experience massive growth.